ansys/openapi-common/doc/source/contributing.rst

 Posting Issues
 --------------
-Use the `Issues <https://github.com/pyansys/openapi-common/issues>`_ page for this project to submit questions, report bugs, and request new features.
+Use the `OpenAPI Common Issues <https://github.com/pyansys/openapi-common/issues>`_ page to submit questions, report bugs, and request new features.

-To reach the project support team, email `pyansys.support@ansys.com <pyansys.support@ansys.com>`_.
+To reach the support team, email `pyansys.support@ansys.com <pyansys.support@ansys.com>`_.

-Viewing OpenAPI Client Documentation
+Viewing OpenAPI Common Documentation
 ------------------------------------
-Documentation for the latest stable release of the OpenAPI Client is hosted at `OpenAPI Client Documentation <https://grantami.docs.pyansys.com>`_.
+Documentation for the latest stable release of the OpenAPI Common library is hosted at `OpenAPI Common Documentation <https://grantami.docs.pyansys.com>`_.